 Up to 4 races run concurrently as part of the Dawn to Dusk Enduro event.
 Here’s a quick summary to help you choose the right one for you…

-A standalone event run on the Saturday afternoon – designed especially for younger riders, over the age of 10 and under 16 years old on the 25th August 2018 – avoiding any extreme sections but still tough enough to provide a challenge.
+A standalone event run on the Saturday afternoon – designed especially for younger riders, over the age of 10 and under 16 years old – avoiding any extreme sections but still tough enough to provide a challenge.

 The start on Saturday will be group starts by classes, with the Senior class leading the first wave starting at 10:00am.
 The remaining class will then follow after a minute.

 Junior class for 10 and 11 year olds.